HelpGiveThanks/HGTconfiguration/README.md

 1. Click on Vanilla.
 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
-     1. In Directory 'vanilla' to 'forum' for forum.
+     1. In Directory textbox info from 'vanilla' to 'forum' for forum.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to the same one used to install The Bug Genie (TGB).
 1. Click the grey 'install' button.